pricillazikhona-cpu/Basic-Server-Set-Up/README.md

 Provides clear OS fundamentals.

-Serves as a portfolio piece for certifications and professional roles.# Basic-Server-Set-Up This repository contains documentation and resources originally hosted on SharePoint, focused on IT Support and Operating Systems.
-It provides structured notes, tasks, and deliverables for system administration, troubleshooting, and OS fundamentals.
+Serves as a portfolio piece for certifications and professional roles.